clux/facemaulers/ysgard.md

 ## Recap Ysgard1
-Old goliath lady guids you two Kavaki's spartan place.
-Leather chair, dusted over books.
-He talks about deities portfolios, and Kavaki's is "pretty simple".
+Old goliath lady guids you two Kavaki.
+A simple god with a simple mesage.
+He talks about his simplified portfolio, and offers a simple warlock domain to Mordai.

 He gives GW kavaki true sight.
+Titania conspires with Kavaki to also let him travel through plants.

 Infinite staircase to Selune.
 Also accessible at top of Mount Waterdeep by the Griffie Eyrie.
 She had a bit of a mad scientist feel to her.
 And was mentioning that she needed test subjects for her "Argentil Peak" gauntlet.

 You saved the last dragon egg from destruction.
-The spine powered down, and giants are once more under new rule.
+The spine powered down, and giants are once more under a cloudocracy; this time without storm giants.

 Goatweaver collects a bunch of armor components from the frost dragon.
 Felgolos could do some more enchantments later.